ThadsEgar/chess_rl/VAST_AI_README.md

 This guide explains how to set up and run your Chess Reinforcement Learning project on Vast.ai.

+## Key Dependencies

+Your Chess RL implementation relies on several critical dependencies:

+- **PyTorch**: For neural network operations and GPU acceleration
+- **Ray/RLlib**: For distributed reinforcement learning
+- **OpenSpiel**: Framework providing the chess environment
+- **Python-Chess**: Library for chess game representation and moves

+The setup script automatically installs all these dependencies.

 ## Setting Up Your Vast.ai Instance

 1. **Select an Instance**: